bertofurth/Seagate-Central-Modern-Slot-In-Kernel/INSTRUCTIONS_MANUAL_KERNEL_INSTALLATION.md

     -rw-r--r-- 1 root root 3857616 Sep  4 06:39 uImage
     -rw-r--r-- 1 root root 2989612 Sep  4 06:35 uImage.old

-Note that the kernel partition is only 20M in size, so while there will be plenty of room to store the new kernel image and the backup, there won't be room to store much more data.

 #### OPTIONAL - Copy the kernel modules into place
 This step should only be performed if you have made your own custom changes to the procedure in order to build kernel modules.
 By default, no kernel